RobHab1/Sales-Performance-Dashboard/README.md

 ---

-# Overview
+## Overview

-This project demonstrates how Business Intelligence transforms transactional sales data into actionable business insights.
+This project demonstrates how Business Intelligence transforms transactional sales data into meaningful business insights.

-The dashboard enables decision-makers to monitor sales performance, profitability, customer behavior and regional trends through interactive visualizations and KPI-driven reporting.
+The dashboard provides decision-makers with an interactive view of sales performance, profitability, customer behavior and regional trends through KPI-driven reporting and visual analytics.

-The solution follows modern Business Intelligence design principles with a strong focus on usability, executive reporting and interactive analytics.

 ---

-# Business Objectives
+## Business Objectives

-This dashboard helps answer key business questions such as:
+The dashboard answers key business questions such as:

 - How is revenue changing over time?
 - Which product categories generate the highest revenue?
 - Which regions perform best?
-- Which sales representatives generate the strongest results?
+- Which sales representatives achieve the best results?
 - Which customer segments are the most valuable?
 - How do discounts impact profitability?
-- What sales trends can be expected?
+- What sales trend can be expected in the coming months?

 ---

-# Dashboard Pages
+## Dashboard Pages

-## Executive Overview
+### Executive Overview

-Provides an executive summary of overall business performance.
+A high-level overview of business performance.

-Features
+**Features**

 - Revenue
 - Gross Profit